TinTesla/Pawfect_Match---Project4-Group7/README.md

 ### Data Overview:
 -	Kaggle for images used in the image recognition modeling: https://www.kaggle.com/competitions/dog-breed-identification/data
 -	American Kennel Club (AKC) for breed features data frame and images for display in application: https://github.com/tmfilho/akcdata
+-	Kaggle for animal shelters in the US and zipcodes/latitude/longitude: https://www.kaggle.com/datasets/aaronschlegel/petfinder-animal-shelters-database https://www.kaggle.com/datasets/joeleichter/us-zip-codes-with-lat-and-long
 -	The AKC data frame includes 277 rows with breed names and 13 columns that are a mix of numerical and categorical values.
 Feature set list: popularity, group, min and max height, weight, expectancy, grooming frequency, shedding, energy level, trainability, and demeanor.
-- Basic cleaning was needed to correct for some inconsistancies
+- Basic cleaning was needed to correct for some inconsistancies.
+- Webscraped AKC website using BeautifulSoup to collect and attach each breed's image to it's respective breed in the AKC dataset.
 - Sampling bias by group was noticed in the Kaggle data set.

 ![sample_bias](Local/Images/sample_bias.jpg)